BuildOnPolygon/batch-transfer-demo/README.md

 ## Gas Snapshot

 In order to simulate the difference in native multi-transfer versus sending the transactions individually can be seen in the gas snapshot.
-The current test runs the following simulations:

-- Sending 100 transactions individually (`test_simulateRegularTransfers`)
-- Sending 100 transactions in a single transaction (`test_simulateMultiTransfer`)
 The gas snapshot for the ERC20 Multi-Transfer Extension can be found [here](.gas-snapshot).
+The gas report for more detailed tests can be found [here](gas-report.json).

 ---